Mandrab/nns.c/README.md

 ## Credits

-- Noemi Valentini helped troubleshooting the CMake automation in macOS
+- [Noemi Valentini](https://github.com/noemival97) helped troubleshooting the CMake automation in macOS, and pointed out the lack of a known RNG producing the same results across different distributions.